soundata/soundata/.github/PULL_REQUEST_TEMPLATE/new_loader.md

 #### Dataset loaders checklist:

 - [ ] Create a script in `scripts/`, e.g. `make_my_dataset_index.py`, which generates an index file.
-- [ ] Run the script on the canonical version of the dataset and save the index in `mirdata/indexes/` e.g. `my_dataset_index.json`.
+- [ ] Run the script on the canonical version of the dataset and save the index in `soundata/indexes/` e.g. `my_dataset_index.json`.
-- [ ] Create a module in mirdata, e.g. `mirdata/my_dataset.py`
+- [ ] Create a module in soundata, e.g. `soundata/my_dataset.py`
 - [ ] Create tests for your loader in `tests/`, e.g. `test_my_dataset.py`
-- [ ] Add your module to `docs/source/mirdata.rst` and `docs/source/quick_reference.rst`
+- [ ] Add your module to `docs/source/soundata.rst` and `docs/source/quick_reference.rst`
 - [ ] Run `tests/test_full_dataset.py` on your dataset.

 If your dataset **is not fully downloadable** there are two extra steps you should follow:
-- [ ] Contacting the mirdata organizers by opening an issue or PR so we can discuss how to proceed with the closed dataset.
+- [ ] Contacting the soundata organizers by opening an issue or PR so we can discuss how to proceed with the closed dataset.
 - [ ] Show that the version used to create the checksum is the "canonical" one, either by getting the version from the dataset creator, or by verifying equivalence with several other copies of the dataset.
 - [ ] Make sure someone has run `pytest -s tests/test_full_dataset.py --local --dataset my_dataset` once on your dataset locally and confirmed it passes